 I am only considering “traditional” style MMORPGs in this list, not things like MOBAs or brawlers or Diablo-clones or whatever else people call MMOs these days.
 Actually, since I find out about these from MMO sites, and most MMO sites now cover things that aren’t traditional MMORPGs, some of these might in fact not be traditional MMORPGs.
 Actually, even MMORPGs these days aren’t much like old school traditional MMORPGs anymore, but that’s another topic.
 The point is I try to weed out things that are obviously not traditional MMORPGs, like, say, Anthem or Fallout 76 or Rend or Cyberpunk 2077.

 Note that when I say a game is “new” on the list below, I mean it’s new to me, and new to this yearly post.
-It doesn’t necessarily mean it was newly announced in 2018.
+It doesn’t necessarily mean it was newly announced in 2019, but some were.

 Games I’m Excited About

 These are games that I’m genuinely looking forward to sinking my teeth into and playing long-term (which is roughly a month, for me).

 Just like last year, nothing.
 The future still looks pretty bleak to me.

 Games I’ll Try

 These are games that I’m interesting in seeing just to see what all the talk is about, and might buy just to be part of the “in crowd,” but for whatever reason I don’t think they will be a good long-term fit for me.
 Ideally, I would only want to try them for free.

 Crowfall.
 No change from last year.
 [Literally: This text is exactly the same as last year, nothing has changed in one entire year.]
 Still sick of hearing about it, still don’t think I will like it, still think it will be “old” by the time it launches, but am still interested in trying it out.
 I actually won a month of free playing time so I will definitely be checking it out if it ever deigns to launch.